jjjan/a2billing-submodule/Readme.txt

-the main file deleted because interviwer wait me for long time and even not answer me
+the main file deleted because interviwer wait me for long time and even not answer me correctly